 Essentially, the theory is that our dogs self-medicate and that eating dirt provides them with extra nutrition as their needs change through stress, age, or health issues.
 Many owners report that their dogs search for specific types of mud or only dig in certain soil types, which seems to support this view.

 However, research published in 2011 by Sera L. Young of Cornell University questions this theory.
-What’s more, the study argues that eating dirt rather than increasing the amount of minerals in our dog’s diet can instead hamper the absorption of food.
-What’s more, in severe cases result in a nutrient deficiency.
+What’s more, the study argues that dirt eating rather than increasing the number of minerals in our dog’s diet can instead hamper the absorption of food.
+What’s more, in severe cases results in nutrient deficiencies.

-So if this is the case why do dogs eat mud?
+So if this is the case, why do dogs eat dirt?

 The dirt detox

-A theory that is gaining in popularity is that eating dirt acts as a detoxification process.
-As clay has the ability to bind toxins and remove them from the body.
+A theory that is gaining in popularity is that eating dirt acts as a detoxification process as clay in the earth has the ability to bind toxins and remove them from the body.
 It has been used for hundreds of years for its soothing properties.

-If your dog is choosy about the soil they eat and only eats it infrequently or in moderation.
-It could well be that they are eating it as a defence to combat toxins.
+If your dog is choosy about the soil they eat and only eat it infrequently or in moderation.
+It could well be a sign that they are eating it as a defense to combat toxins.

-But what if your dog is serious about soil cuisine and is munching their way through your garden?
+But what if your dog is serious about soil cuisine and is munching its way through your garden?

-Most owners don’t like to think of their dogs as having a behavioural issue.
+Most owners don’t like to think of their dogs as having behavioral issues.
 But if your dog regularly and indiscriminately eats mud there could be a problem.